NJ Army Reservist With Security Clearance Busted for Capitol Riots

 A U.S. Army reservist with a secret-level security clearance and “access to a variety of munitions”—described in court papers as a white supremacist and Nazi sympathizer—has been charged with taking part in the violent Jan.
 6 Capitol insurrection.

-Timothy Louis Hale-Cusanelli of Colts Neck, New Jersey, works as a contractor at Cape May’s Naval Weapons Station Earle, according to an FBI affidavit filed last week.
+Timothy Louis Hale-Cusanelli of Colts Neck, New Jersey, works as a contractor at Naval Weapons Station Earle, which is also in Colts Neck, according to an FBI affidavit filed last week.

 He now faces five federal counts: knowingly entering or remaining in a restricted building without lawful authority; disorderly conduct on Capitol grounds; disrupting the orderly conduct of government business; parading, demonstrating or picketing in a Capitol building; and obstructing a law enforcement officer.